 - 1. Date of set - 2.
 Type of event: fishing set or deployment of a new FAD - 3.
 Position in latitude and longitude and time of event, or if no event during the day, at noon - 4.
 If fishing set: specify if the set was successful, nil, well; type of school (free swimming school or FAD associated.
 If FAD associated, specify the type (e.g. log or other natural object, drifting FAD, anchored FAD, etc.).
-Refer to the Resolution 15/08 [superseded by Resolution 17/08 then by Resolution 18/08] Procedures on a fish aggregating devices (FADs) management plan, including a limitation on the number of FADs, more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of non-target species (or any subsequent superseding Resolution) - 5.
-Optionally, sea surface temperature at noon with one decimal point (XX.X°C)
+Refer to the Resolution 15/08 [superseded by Resolution 17/08, by Resolution 18/08 and then by Resolution 19/02]Procedures on a fish aggregating devices (FADs) management plan, including a limitation on the number of FADs, more detailed specification of catch reporting from FAD sets, and the development of improved FAD designs to reduce the incidence of entanglement of nontarget species (or any subsequent superseding Resolution) - 5.
+Optionally, sea surface temperature at noon with one decimal point (XX.X0C)